orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/pleiades.rst

 them, instead of decoding it from the
 `Jpeg2000 <http://en.wikipedia.org/wiki/JPEG_2000>`_  file, resulting in
 an instant loading of the image in Monteverdi .
-Since the wheight of these extra files is ususally of a few megaoctets, it is recommended to keep this option checked unless one has a very good reason not to.
+Since the wheight of these extra files is usually of a few megaoctets, it is recommended to keep this option checked unless one has a very good reason not to.
 Now that the `Pleiades <http://smsc.cnes.fr/PLEIADES/index.htm>`_  image is loaded in Monteverdi , it appears in the main Monteverdi window,